jbarratt/serialized-nikola/posts/2014/02/herding-ipython-notebooks.rst

 and wondered 'am I already running a notebook server here?' that I created a quick tool, that I share with you, dear reader.

-You can grab `nblist <https://github.com/jbarratt/dotfiles/blob/master/bin/nblist>`_ from my dotfiles repo, and drop it anywhere you'd like.
-Right now it's OSX only, as that's where I run Notebook.
+You can grab `nblist <https://gist.github.com/jbarratt/ae8026493fedc79f122b>`_ from as a gist, and drop it in an executable directory.

 It allows you to do